Computing: Software Development Units 3 and 4

 Things to think about

 The School Assessed Task (SAT) is a 15 week project which starts in the middle of Unit 3 and continues through to the middle of Unit 4.
 There are four assessments for the SAT in Unit 3 and another four assessments for the SAT in Unit 4.
 It is essential that you keep to the submission deadlines for each of the eight submissions over this project.
 VCAA has set assessment reporting dates for these tasks that are close to the student submission dates.
 Late submissions are assessed as S or N but no score is recorded.
-A non-scored task will affect your subject score so it is important that you adhere to the submission deadlines throughout both Units.
+A non-scored task will affect the subject score, so it is important that you adhere to the submission deadlines throughout both Units.

 Things you can do now